-ENTITY KEY TARGETS Switch switch Private Sector Promote energy efficiency across 1,000 households through state of the art mobile application.
+ENTITY KEY TARGETS Switch Switch Private Sector Promote energy efficiency across 1,000 households through state of the art mobile application.
 Provide solar energy-based power systems to 100,000 persons.
-COBIERNO REGIONAL METROPOLITANO DE SANTIAGO SANTIAGO Multi-stakeholder Compact Increase the final use of electricity in the Metropolitan Region through electric public transportation and households' electrification.
-Increase the share of solar energy in the Region's electricity generation to at least 44MWp.
-By 2030, transition 100% of the bus fleet to electric.
+COBIERNO REGIONAL METROPOLITANO DE SANTIAGO Increase the final use of electricity in the Metropolitan Region through electric public transportation and households' electrification.
+Increase the share of solar energy in the Region's electricity generation to at least 44 MWp.
+SANTIAGO Multi-stakeholder Compact • By 2030, transition 100% of the bus fleet to electric.

-1 A summary of the new Energy Compact commitments received since the HLDE.
+() A summary of the new Energy Compact commitments received since the HLDE.

-PROGRESS REVIEW
+이소 | PROGRESS REVIEW